 The moving mind: circling thought, dream & procrastination

 Absolute existence: unlimited, infinite and complete.

 The power of Thought – As a Man Thinketh, James Allen

 Coming out of the dark

-Playing one’s part - when one is in touch with absolute existence there is a connection with the natural rhythm.
+Playing one’s part - connecting with the natural rhythm.

 Thought under the influence of sattwa, rajas & tamas